Beginning on Jan. 1, 2014, Senior Softball-USA will license new senior bats and publish an Approved Bat List for all

 4. After the agreement is reached, and SSUSA receives a copy of the insurance coverage, the bat is added to the Approved SSUSA Bat list and may be used in all SSUSA tournaments.

-Bats must be made by the manufacturers listed here and be stamped with the SSUSA/NTS logo.
-Bats manufactured before 2021 must be stamped 1.21 bpf or less.
+Bats must be made by the manufacturers listed here marked with the SSUSA/NTS Logo, or marked SSUSA approved (or have SSUSA logo), with 1.21 BPF or less.